 ROCKSTAR SUPERSTAR (2004)

 Band Geek Pete Brady gets recruited by a cool indie band and must learn how to be cool or get thrown out.
 Also, he gets his first girlfriend.
-Really love how confused and clueless Pete is, though he manages to find his way in the end.
-PW called it "the best rock band novel of the year".
-If you have ever been in a band, I highly recommend this book, it is full of all the funny behind the scenes stuff.
+"The best rock novel of the year," --Publisher's Weekly (starred review)

 PROM ANONYMOUS (2006)